SEIR-7-06/installfest/node-express-stack.md

 ### jshint

 It's time to install another Sublime Text package!
+This one helps you spot errors in your javascript code.

+1. First we need to install the linter program, `jshint`.
+In the Terminal, run `npm install -g jshint` to install jshint globally.
-1. From the command palette in Sublime Text (`cmd + shift + p`), select `Package Control: Install Package` to bring up the list of available packages.
+2. From the command palette in Sublime Text (`cmd + shift + p`), select `Package Control: Install Package` to bring up the list of available packages.
 Select `SublimeLinter` from the list, and Package Control will install it for you.
-2. Repeat the step above to install the package `SublimeLinter-jshint`.
+3. Repeat the step above to install the package `SublimeLinter-jshint`.
-3. Now Sublime Text 3 has the packages we need, but we also need to install the linter program, `jshint`.
-In the Terminal, run `sudo npm install -g jshint` to install jshint globally.

 ## MongoDB